-Glass fibre Reinforced Plastics, also known as FRP, Glasfaserverstärkter Kunststoff (GFK), RTRP (Reinforced Thermosetting Resin Plastic), RTP (Reinforced Thermoset Plastic) is one of the most important components of our products.
+Glass fibre Reinforced Plastics, also known as GRP, Glasfaserverstärkter Kunststoff (GFK), RTRP (Reinforced Thermosetting Resin Plastic), RTP (Reinforced Thermoset Plastic) is one of the most important components of our products.
 GRP material is used for its high mechanical strength, light weight, corrosion and temperature resistant properties, thermal insulation, smooth internal surface, easy to form complex shapes, ease of repair and its cost effectiveness.

 Basically, GRP consists of thermosetting resins and glass fibre.
 With regard to composing these ingredients and choosing the right resins, best winding techniques and glass fibre components to guarantee the quality and the benefits of the materials, Plasticon Composites is the right choice for your partner.